terramate-io/terramate/docs/config.md

 * [Execution Ordering](execution-order.md)

-Even though Terramate metadata is not exclusively about stacks and can be used on any hierarchical configuration, it does provide information that can be useful to stack configuration, more details [here](metadata.md).
+[Metadata](metadata.md) can be used on any hierarchical configuration, it provides information that is useful to stack configuration and is always evaluated on the context of a stack.

 # Hierarchical Configuration